section-engineering-education/engineering-education/content/articles/walsh-hadamard-transform-for-signal-and-image-compression-using-matlab/index.md

 As we can see, there is no difference between the input image and the output in terms of appearance.
 It is how efficiently this method works.
 To see if your image is compressed, you can compare the input and output sizes in the folders.
 The image is compressed from 113kb to 32kb, which is a good compression.

 ### Conclusion
 Walsh-Hadamard, which is a combination of two algorithms, Walsh and Hadamard, is an efficient method of signal filtering and image compression, as we have seen.
 It is because these algorithms work on the matrix basic.

 Since signals and images are a combination of matrices, this method finds it easy to handle them efficiently and fast.
-Also, the in-built functions in Matlab make the whole process since writing the code of the whole algorithm is a whole bunch of work.
+Also, the in-built functions in Matlab make the whole process simple, since writing the code of the whole algorithm without Matlab is tiresome.

 Happy coding!